Champions League: Manchester City hit RB Leipzig for six | DW | 15.09.2021

 Stung in to action, the Red Bulls started to show glimpses of the sort of company-brand football Marsch was employed to hone further, with former City fullback Angelino and Emil Forsberg, earlier the target of a mid-match bodyshape seminar from his American coach, growing in influence.
 It was Forsberg who dug out the ball that led to Christopher Nkunku nodding in after Mukiele's knockdown.

-These are, of course, early days in Marsch's Leipzig reign, but his side are clearly struggling to adapt to the loss of their coach, best defender and best midfielder in one transfer window.
+These are, of course, early days in Marsch's Leipzig reign, but his side are clearly struggling to adapt to the loss of their coach, two central defenders and best midfielder in one transfer window.
 In truth, he won't be judged on his result here, but by a forthcoming run of Bundesliga fixtures either side of a home clash with Club Brugge.
-He'll hope to build some momentum there before the taking on the other oil-rich Group A favorites Paris Saint-Germain.
+He'll hope to build some momentum there before taking on the other oil-rich Group A favorites Paris Saint-Germain.